Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 Enterprise Ireland Supports for Startups:

-Enterprise Ireland offers a range of supports and grants for companies developing their business idea, including the New Frontiers Entrepreneur Development Programme, HPSU Feasibility Grant, Innovation Voucher and Pre-Seed Start Fund.
+Enterprise Ireland offers a range of supports and grants for companies developing their business ideas, including the New Frontiers Entrepreneur Development Programme, HPSU Feasibility Grant, Innovation Voucher and Pre-Seed Start Fund.
 These initiatives enable entrepreneurs to access the insights and expertise of a vibrant startup community.
+Enterprise Ireland also supports startups moving to Ireland with Investment Support (aimed at investor-ready projects) and Pre-Investment Support (aimed at projects that meet some criteria but are not fully investor-ready).
+Other initiatives include Back for Business, which supports returned emigrants who intend to set up a business, and the Startup Entrepreneur Programme (STEP).
+This programme is an immigration scheme to attract non-EEA nationals to set up a high-potential start-up in Ireland.

 Enterprise Ireland Supports for SMEs:

 Enterprise Ireland provides initiatives such as Digital Marketing Discovery, GreenPlus, Key Manager Support and the Market Discovery Fund.
-These initiatives enable companies to access funding to improve their digital marketing strategies, recruit senior managers and develop market entry strategies at a crucial stage in their growth.
+These initiatives enable companies to access small business grants to improve their digital marketing strategies, recruit senior managers and develop market entry strategies at a crucial stage in their growth.

 Back to Work Enterprise Allowance (BTWEA):